- Chaste tree fruit

-To ease difficult and painful menstruation
+- To ease difficult and painful menstruation

-A handful of clinical trials support this use in women aged 20–40 whose ovarian function was not greatly impaired and who had no other hormone imbalances.
+Clinical trials support this use in women aged 20–40 whose ovarian function was not greatly impaired and who had no other hormone imbalances.

-To prevent premenstrual symptoms
+- To prevent premenstrual symptoms

 A few studies support this use in women aged 20–40 whose ovarian function was not greatly impaired and who had no other hormone imbalances.

-To treat breast pain
+- To treat breast pain

 A few clinical trials support this use for breast pain associated with menstruation.

-To prevent menopausal symptoms
+- To prevent menopausal symptoms

-You are taking drugs that are substrates of Cytochrome P450 enzymes CYP2C19 and CYP3A4: Chasteberry may increase the risk of side effects of these drugs.
+- You are taking drugs that are substrates of Cytochrome P450 enzymes CYP2C19 and CYP3A4: Chasteberry may increase the risk of side effects of these drugs.

-You are taking medicines used to treat serious mental and emotional disorders (chlorpromazine, haloperidol, prochlorperazine): Chasteberry may interfere with the action of these drugs or enhance their side effects.
+- You are taking medicines used to treat serious mental and emotional disorders (chlorpromazine, haloperidol, prochlorperazine): Chasteberry may interfere with the action of these drugs or enhance their side effects.

-You are taking medicines for Parkinson’s disease: Chasteberry may interfere with the action of these drugs or enhance their side effects.
+- You are taking medicines for Parkinson’s disease: Chasteberry may interfere with the action of these drugs or enhance their side effects.

-You are taking any hormonal medications, such as oral contraceptives (birth control pills): Chasteberry may interfere with their effects.
+- You are taking any hormonal medications, such as oral contraceptives (birth control pills): Chasteberry may interfere with their effects.

 The fruit of chasteberry is widely used to relieve symptoms associated with premenstrual syndrome and to treat infertility.
-It is said to have a normalizing action on the menstrual cycle and contains non-steroidal progestins that can interact with and activate hormone receptors in the body (1).
+It is said to have a normalizing action on the menstrual cycle and contains non-steroidal progestins that can interact with, and activate hormone receptors in the body (1).

 Chasteberry has opioidergic (2), dopaminergic (3), hepatoprotective (4), and antiproliferative (5) properties in vitro.
-Clinical studies suggest its efficacy in reducing symptoms associated with PMS (6) (7) (8), and for the treatment of mastalgia (9).
-However, in combination with St. John’s wort, chasteberry was not found effective for treating menopausal symptoms (10).
+Clinical studies suggest its efficacy in reducing symptoms associated with PMS (6) (7) (8) (22), but a systematic review highlighted the need for well-designed studies for definitive conclusions (23).
+Chasteberry was also reported useful for the treatment of mastalgia (9) (24).
+However, in combination with St. John’s wort, it was shown to be ineffective for treating menopausal symptoms (10).